-Over half the students in Hong Kong have after-school tutors.
-In fact, a LegCo publication put it at 50-75 percent of kids here, and they’re doing almost five hours a week.
+Over half the students in Hong Kong have an after-school tutor.
+In fact, a LegCo publication put it at 50-75% of kids here, and they’re doing almost five hours a week.
 (Those figures were taken before the closure of school campuses and subsequent online learning.
 So, the percentage is likely to be even higher now.)
 That’s a lot of kid time and a lot of parent money, so you want to make sure you’re getting the most from it.

 Choosing a Tutor